-The Categorical Internal Medicine Residency Program has an intern class of 47 and a total program size of approximately 128 residents.
-Each academic year is divided into thirteen 4-week block rotations that include both inpatient and outpatient experiences.
-Our program size and flexibility in our scheduling allows the Categorical Internal Medicine Program to meet the individual learning goals and needs of each of our residents; allowing them to gain a concentrated experience in their particular areas of interest.
+The Categorical Internal Medicine Residency Program has an intern class of 46 and a total program size of approximately 128 residents.
+For the 2023-24 academic year, we transitioned to a block schedule format that separates inpatient and clinic experiences.
+We strive to provide an experience that allows for individual learning goals to be met, by virtue of a concentrated experience in a particular area of interest.

 - Effective and sensitive communication

 - Effective utilization of multidisciplinary systems of care